 Tips and tricks for navigating the various transportation options in Belgrade:

-💖 From the airport – Belgrade Nikola Tesla Airport (IBEG) is 18 kilometers west of the city center.
+- From the airport – Belgrade Nikola Tesla Airport (BEG) is 18 kilometers west of the city center.
 You can take Bus 72 , which you can get at the Terminal 1 departures level.
 Running two times per hour from 4:00 – midnight, the trip will take about an hour and will bring you to Zelini Venac market.
 You can buy a ticket on the bus for 150 RSD.
 You can also take the A1 minibus, which goes to Fontana (Novi Beograd) and Slavija Square.
 You can buy the ticket on the bus for 300 RSD.
-The buses are air conditioned and more tourist friendly than the local bus.
+The buses are air-conditioned and more tourist-friendly than the local bus.
 The journey will take up to 40 minutes.
 You can also take a taxi – all fares are fixed in advance and range from 1400 – 2200 RSD, depending on where you’re heading.
 Some taxi companies charge luggage fees.
+Tip: To check the status of your flight, use this flight delay app.

 2) There are numerous ways to make your way around Belgrade:

-💖 Taxis – As taxi scams are a plenty, call a taxi so your ride is recorded by the taxi company.
-Prices are 140 RSD as the starting fare, then 55 – 110 RSD per kilometer (depending on time of day) and 12.5 RSD per minute of waiting time.
+- Taxis – As taxi scams are plenty, call a taxi so your ride is recorded by the taxi company.
+Prices are 140 RSD as the starting fare, then 55 – 110 RSD per kilometer (depending on the time of day), and 12.5 RSD per minute of waiting time.
 Go to taxi companies are Beogradski Taxi and Pink Taxi Beograd.

-💖 Ride sharing – As mentioned above, use Bolt to get around.
-It operates similar to Uber.
+- Ridesharing – As mentioned above, use Bolt to quickly and cheaply move about the city.
+It operates similarly to Uber.

-💖 Bikes – You can rent bikes from numerous places to easily get around the city.
-Be careful though, as the traffic is quote heavy, especially in Belgrade’s center.
+- Bikes – You can rent bikes from numerous places to easily get around the city.
+Be careful though, as the traffic is quite heavy, especially in Belgrade’s center.

-💖 Public Transit – Visit GPS Beograde for more information about Belgrade’s public transit system.
+- Public Transit – Visit GSP Beograde for more information about Belgrade’s public transit system.

 Where To Stay In Belgrade